BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Expert Rider
 - Horse Lord

-**ACTIVE/PASSIVE RULES**

-- **Mutual Respect** `ACTIVE` - Whilst within 6" of Hera, Frealaf gains the Master of Battle (4+) special rule.
+- **Mutual Respect** `ACTIVE`

+Whilst within 6" of Hera, Frealaf gains the Master of Battle (4+) special rule.

-- **Lord of Harrowdale** `PASSIVE` - Any Warriors of Rohan in Frealaf's warband are upgraded to Warriors of Harrowdale.
+- **Lord of Harrowdale** `PASSIVE`

+Any Warriors of Rohan in Frealaf's warband are upgraded to Warriors of Harrowdale.
 If they have Line of Sight to Frealaf, these warriors may re-roll failed Intelligence tests and gain Shieldwall.

 </div>